JewelsHovan/Luccas-Portfolio/README.md

 cd portfolio-website
 ```

-2. Open the project in your preferred code editor
+2. Set up environment variables:
+   - Create a `supabase-client.js` file with your Supabase credentials
+   - Configure FormSubmit endpoints in contact forms

-3. Serve the files locally using a development server of your choice:
+3. Serve the files locally using a development server:
    - Using Python: `python -m http.server`
    - Using Node.js: `npx serve src`
    - Using VS Code: Live Server extension

-4. Open your browser and navigate to `localhost:port` (port number will depend on your server)
+4. Open your browser and navigate to `localhost:port`

 ## 📦 Deployment

-This website is automatically deployed via Cloudflare Pages:
+The website is deployed via Cloudflare Pages:

-1. Every push to the `main` branch triggers a new deployment
+- Automatic deployments from the `main` branch
-2. Cloudflare Pages automatically builds and serves the content
-3. The site is served through Cloudflare's global CDN network

-## 🔧 Configuration
+- Global CDN distribution
+- SSL/TLS encryption

 ### Cloudflare Pages Settings